 Acquisition in 2019

-Typhoon Studios Inc. is an independent game development company based in Montreal, Canada, founded in 2017.
-The studio focuses on creating innovative gaming experiences for both PC and console platforms, emphasizing a distinctive creative voice.
-Typhoon Studios aims to engage with its audience to foster the growth of its games over time.
-As of December 2019, the company operates as a subsidiary of Google LLC.
+Typhoon Studios Inc. is an independent game developer based in Montreal, Canada, founded in 2017.
+The company focuses on creating innovative gaming experiences for both PC and console platforms, aiming to establish a distinct voice in the industry.
+Typhoon Studios is committed to the ongoing development of their games, fostering engagement and growth with their audience.
+As of December 2019, it operates as a subsidiary of Google LLC.

 Fitbit